-1.15.1.10 Critical - Magnets, where present, are tested for strength on a defined frequency.
+1.15.1.10 Critical - Magnets, where present and used for product safety purposes, are tested for strength on a defined frequency.
 Deviations from manufacturer requirements or specifications are addressed.

-- Explanation of the change: A new requirement was added to address magnets used as foreign material control devices. - Guidance on evaluation of criteria: Food Safety Professionals will check that magnets used for food safety purposes are tested for strength on a defined frequency and that testing results are within the manufacturer's requirements or specifications.
+- Explanation of the change: A new requirement was added to address magnets used as foreign material control devices. - Guidance on evaluation of criteria: Food Safety Professionals will check that magnets used for product safety purposes are tested for strength on a defined frequency and that testing results are within the manufacturer's requirements or specifications.